Wrestle with God, receive the blessing

 Let us now turn to Jacob and ask him about his most recent problems and challenges, and how he is facing them.

-Jacob, with a crutch, limps out and takes a seat.
+Jacob: with a crutch, limps in and takes a seat

 Interviewer: Jacob, where have you been, and what have you been doing, lately?
 Last we heard you married Leah.